Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Select and Mask

 Select the View button from the Properties tab at the top right corner.
-Select the button and if On Layers (Y) is not selected, select it.
+Select the button, and if On Layers (Y) is deselected, select it.
 Don’t forget to do it.

 Refining the Selection Edges

 You can play with the features at this stage, but we will not use different features.
-Underneath Global Refinements, there is an option named Smooth function, and to the left of the screen, there is the Refine Edge Brush tool.
+Underneath Global Refinements is an option named Smooth function, and to the left of the screen, there is the Refine Edge Brush tool.
 We will take assistance from these two features.

 To smoothen any rough edges of the subject, drag the Smooth slider to the right side.